-void XawTextSetSource(w, source, position);
+void XawTextSetSource(w, s ource, position);

+w Specifies the Text widget.

 source Specifies the text source object.

-position

-Specifies character position that will become the upper left hand corner of the displayed text.
+position Specifies character position that will become the upper left hand corner of the displayed text.
 This is usually set to zero.

 See section 5.4 for a description of XawTextPosition.
 A display update will be performed if redisplay is enabled.